Schemes available for older people

 26th June 2015

 As we get older it can be where life starts for many.
 The kids have grown up and can now fend for themselves, you’re retired and able to do what you want when you want, but there are some downsides to older life.

-While there are countless aids around like walk in easy access showers and similar to make home living more comfortable; as well as reduced mobility, with age comes extra costs.
+While there are countless aids around like walk in easy access baths and showers and similar to make home living more comfortable; as well as reduced mobility, with age comes extra costs.
 From care costs to energy bills, it can all get quite expensive, especially if you are relying on a pension.
 Thankfully there are numerous schemes and grants in place for just this reason to help make life that bit easier and more enjoyable in your silver years.

 First off is energy bills.
 As we get older we might need the heating on a little more but this can incur huge costs that you just might not be able to afford.
 Most people know about the government’s winter fuel payments scheme, where if you were born on or before the 5th January 1953 you are entitled to £100-£300 tax-free towards your heating bills, but there are many other schemes out there that can help.

 If you are receiving fuel allowance as a part of the National Fuel Scheme and live in Ireland than you can also qualify for the Better Energy Warmer Homes grant.
 This grant is administered by the Sustainable Energy Authority of Ireland (SEAI) and looks to provide funds to make energy efficiency improvements to homes of the elderly and vulnerable.
 This will save the homeowner money on their energy bills as it makes their home more energy efficient.